-New Agers believe we are one with everything.
-Even golf balls!
+New Age proponents believe we are one with everything!
+Everything, even golf balls!
 In his book, Golf For Enlightenment, Deepak Chopra shares spiritual tips for improving your game, including “Be one with the ball.”

 And you’ve been wondering all these years why you still aren’t very good at golf!
 There’s the secret apparently!
 He encourages his readers to think this way because he really thinks you are one with the ball.
 Deepak Chopra says, “You can talk to trees and stars, everything is part of your body.”
 [Source: LA Times]

-One of Chopra's newer books is titled You Are The Universe.
+One of Chopra’s newest books is titled You Are The Universe.

 Well of course, for those of us who believe Biblical revelation, we disagree.
-God’s creation is not an undivided unity but a diversity of created things and beings.
-Creation is not unified in itself but held together by Christ in whom “all things hold together” (Col. 1:17). [https://www.probe.org/the-new-age-movement-2/]
+All that exists is not an undivided unity but a diverse plurality of things and beings, created and held together by God (Gen. 1:1; Col. 1:17).